Charles-Michel-Ange Challe: The Roman years (17421749)

-The Great Years (1749 - 1764)
+The great years (17491764)

 Back in Paris in 1749, he enjoys a huge success and becomes one of the most prominent painters.
 In 1752, he is an accredited member of the Royal Academy of Painting and becomes a member two years later.
 In 1758, he is appointed professor of perspective to replace Sébastien Leclerc.
 His reception piece at the Academy, The Union of Painting and Sculpture Arts by Drawing, ornates the ceiling of the meeting room.

 A prolific painter, he produced many pieces, showing the influence of François Boucher and Nicolas de Troy (Les Charmes multipliés, The Crowned Shepard), which enjoyed considerable success in France but also in Prussia, in all German states, England and Russia.
 Many European courts invited him without success.
 The best of his works were engraved (Jupiter and Leda, engraved in 1761 by Jean-Baptiste Tillard).

 He exhibited at the Salon of 1753 and will continue to participate in the following years, alongside Jean Siméon Chardin, Etienne Jeaurat, Jean-Marc Nattier, Jean Restout, Louis Tocque, Louis-Michel and Charles van Loo.
-He displayed religious paintings (Saint Sebastien, Last Judgment, Ascension), history paintings (Lucretia and Brutus, Death of Cleopatra) and portraits (Mignot, sculptor of the king.)
+He displayed religious paintings (Saint Sebastien, Last Judgment, Ascension), history paintings (Lucretia and Brutus, Death of Cleopatra) and portraits (Mignot, sculptor of the king).

 But his work for the Salon will earn him in 1763 violent criticism of Diderot after some praise on his Socrates on the Verge of Drinking Hemlock in 1761:"It looks like being painted a hundred years ago; but it is much older for the way than for the color.
 It looks like it's a copy after some ancient bas-relief.
-There reigns a simplicity, a tranquility, especially in the main figure, which is hardly of our time."His Sleeping Venus is very much appreciated especially at the court:"It is about this painting that Louis XV asked a lady of his court, famous for her taste in the arts, what she thought of the Salon, she replied that she remembered only the Venus from Challe."In 1765, he presented a monumental painting: Hector Entering the Palace of Pâris which earned him unanimous negative reviews and dissuaded him from exhibiting the following years.
+There reigns a simplicity, a tranquility, especially in the main figure, which is hardly of our time."His Sleeping Venus is very much appreciated especially at the court:"It is about this painting that Louis XV asked a lady of his court, famous for her taste in the arts, what she thought of the Salon, she replied that she remembered only the Venus from Challe."In 1765, he presented a monumental painting: Hector Entering the Palace of Pâris, which earned him unanimous negative reviews and dissuaded him from exhibiting the following years.

 Nevertheless, he continued to be very much in demand and became one of the most expensive painters of his time.
-He decorated many churches (Oratoire du Louvre, Convent of Feuillants, Saint-Hippolyte and Saint-Roch in Paris) and mansions (hotels of Palatine of Lithuania, of Soyecourt, of Malta, of Duke of Praslin, of Duke of Aiguillon.)
+He decorated many churches (Oratoire du Louvre, Convent of Feuillants, Saint-Hippolyte and Saint-Roch in Paris) and mansions (hotels of the Palatine of Lithuania, of Soyecourt, of Malta, of the Duke of Praslin, of the Duke of Aiguillon).